-The New Zealand dairy sector values migrant workers.
-No matter how long you stay in New Zealand, it is important that you enjoy your time working here.
+New Zealand values migrant dairy farm workers.
+No matter how long you stay in New Zealand, we want you to enjoy your time working here.

 If you are thinking about working on a dairy farm, here are some things you need to know.

-You need to be good with animals…and more
+You need to be good with animals…and more!

 Your attitude is really important